inframate/delphix_vagrant_box/README.md

 #### Package

-  $ vagrant package --base my-virtual-machine
+  $ vagrant package --base my-virtual-machine --output /path/to/the/new.box

 #### Import